Platoon: Historical background

+World War I

 By the end of World War I in 1918, the rifle platoon had expanded to its largest size in U.S. Army history into a unit of 59 soldiers.
 This platoon organization included one lieutenant, three sergeants, eight corporals, 15 privates first class, and 32 privates.
 The platoon was organized into a six-man platoon headquarters (including the platoon commander, a sergeant as "assistant to platoon commander", and four privates as "runners" or messengers) and four sections.
 The sections were specialized by primary weapon, and each contained a different number of men.
 The "Riflemen" and "Automatic Riflemen" sections were each led by a sergeant and divided into two squads of eight and seven men each, respectively, including a corporal to lead each squad.
 The "Hand Bombers" (i.e., hand grenade throwers) and "Rifle Grenadiers" sections had a total of twelve and nine men each, respectively, including two corporals each, but no sergeant.

-Army
+World War II

+Infantry

+The doctrinal role of American infantry during World War II was to seize and hold territory.
+This was primarily done as part of an overall doctrine of combined arms, but the infantry was capable of acting on their own to accomplish their mission.
+When facing against another combined force or organized defensive position, however, infantry acting independently was at a disadvantage.

+The rifle platoon was the principal subunit of a rifle company with three per company; in turn each platoon was composed of three rifle squads.
+This mirrored the "triangular" format of larger units, allowing for two subunits to engage in combat while the third remained in reserve as support.